buddytrip05/specs-and-context/discovery-story.md

 | Order review | 9,100 | 8,650 | 5% |
 | Confirmation | 8,650 | 5,888 | **32%** |

 The bleeding is happening in two places: the payment info step (40% drop) and between order review and confirmation (32% drop).
-But nobody had been looking at step-level data — only the overall funnel number.
-The anomaly had been hiding in the aggregate for at least three months.
+But nobody had been looking at granular data — only the overall funnel number.
+The anomaly had been hiding in the aggregate for a long time.

 Annualized, the revenue gap between their actual conversion rate (32%) and a reasonable benchmark for their category (52%) is approximately **$2.1M**.

 ---

-## Week 2: The session recordings
+## Monday Afternoon: The session recordings

-Maya pulls a sample of 50 session recordings from users who dropped at the payment step.
+Maya pulls a sample of 50 session recordings from PostHog where users dropped at the payment step.
 What she sees:

 - Users who reach the payment page on **mobile** abandon at 58% — almost double the desktop rate of 31%
 - A repeating pattern: user fills in card number, hits tab to move to expiration date field... and the keyboard *shifts* on mobile.
 The expiration field is now behind the keyboard.
 Some users scroll.
 Most don't.